cbarb15/RaspberryPi5_BLE_Peripheral/README.md

 This project now uses pybind to call the Peripheral functions.
 It is using Pybind and will need to be cloned.
 Will also be using WiringPi.

+clone Pybind and WiringPi

+-> After cloning WiringPi run the ./build inside the repo